Predictions from this Video

 Incorrect

-"And when the DXY starts pushing higher, all those borrowed dollars will become more expensive and capital will rush back into the dollar, driving it higher."
+"And when the DXY starts pushing higher, all those borrowed dollars will become more expensive and capital will rush back into the dollar, driving it higher.
+And when that happens, squeeze will become too much to bear and global markets could crash."